lilyzhouZYJ/lilyzhouZYJ.github.io/_posts/projects/2021-06-15-round-card.md

 - Java Card application workflow
 - Global Platform Specification

+Some of my notes are included below:

-### Stage I: Learning new materials
+## Stage I: Learning new materials

 I began my internship by familiarizing myself with some of the essential documents for the field of IC card development.
 This is certainly something I did not know before--that the industry of smart chips is essentially built around a whole series of standards.
 Without these standards, our chips and cards would not be so widely used as they are today.
 One of the most critical documents of the field is <a href="https://www.iso.org/standard/54550.html">**ISO7816-4**</a>, put together by the International Organization for Standardization (ISO) for the purpose of standardizing the IC card industry.
 It dictates the essential commands (APDU commands) that a card should support, the structure of its file system, and so on.
 From this document, I learned of the basic structures of Java Card applications, and how various components of such an application are joined together into one workflow.
 I cross-referenced these pieces of information with the Java Card API to gain a better understanding of how an application is put together.

-Another vary important part of my learning centers around cryptography.
+Another vary important part of my learning centers around **cryptography**.
 Nowadays we encounter smart cards that demand a high level of security, from bus passes, to hotel keys, to credit cards.
 In order to keep the information stored in these cards secure, cryptography and the various cipher algorithms play a very important role.
-In the passages below I will give a brief overview of what I learned.

-**Symmetric and Asymmetric Keys**

-Cipher algorithms come with keys.
-Keys are used to encrypt messages, and they are also used to decrypt messages.
-There are two types of keys: symmetric and asymmetric.
-Symmetric keys refer to the keys that are used to both encrypt and decrypt messages.
-For example, in the DES algorithm, the key that is used to encrypt a given message from the sender is also used to decrypt that message by the receiver.
-On the other hand are asymmetric keys.
-RSA is an algorithm that uses asymmetric keys: the key that encrypts the message cannot decrypt it, and the key that decrypts it cannot encrypt it.
-The encryption key is usually referred to as the public key, which the public can have access to, while the decryption key is the private key, and only the owner of the key can have access to it.
-In other words, anyone can use the public key to encrypt a message, but only the designated receiver (owner of the key) can decrypt that message and access its content.

-**DES Algorithm**
+### Some of the concepts of cryptography that I learned about
+- Symmetric vs. unsymmetric keys
+- Cipher Block Chaining (CBC) vs. Electronic Codebook (ECB)
+- Message Authentication Code (MAC)
+- Algorithms:
+  - Data Encryption Standard (DES)
+  - Advanced Encryption Standard (AES)
+  - RSA
+  - ECC256 and ECDSA

-### Stage II: Building small applications!
+## Stage II: Building small applications!

 As I familiarized with the specifications of ISO7816-4, I began exploring some small applications.
 The first project I worked on was to build a file system, and of course, it had to comply with the ISO standard.
 As designated by ISO7816-4, a smart card file system is made up of three kinds of file structures: the MF, DF, and EF.

-#### **Building a file system**
+### **Building a file system**

 After learning about the standards, I began designing and building a file system for IC cards, in compliance with ISO7816-4.
 Based on the standards of ISO7816-4, an integrated circuit card should support three file types:
 1. **MF file** - This is the highest directory of the file system, or we can think of it as the root directory.
 There can only be one MF in a given card, and the MF can contain many other files of the other two file types.
 2. **DF file** - A DF includes system information and application-related settings.
 There are two types of DFs: 1) ADF, which can only hold EF files, and 2) DDF, which can hold other DFs under itself.
 3. **EF file** - An EF is at the bottom of the file system, and it encodes information like user data and internal data.

-The most basic EF file is the *binary file*, which is just a single stream of data bits.
-Binary files, or records, can be combined into record files, which are classified based on structure: *1) fixed-sized record file*, in which all records are of the same fixed size, *2) variable-sized record file*, in which the records can have different sizes, and *3) cyclic record file*, which is a special kind of fixed-size record, but the record indices form a cycle (in other words, when the record file is full, we will return to the beginning of the file and start overriding the records there).
-When creating an EF, we also need to specify its access permissions: the permission to read, to write, and to delete.
+Some of the supported instructions include:
+- Create file
+- Select file
+- Write binary file
+- Read binary file
+- Write record
+- Read record
+- etc.

+### **Electronic purse (EPurse)**

+Having learned the basic structure of a Card OS file system, I then moved on to build an electronic purse application, in compliance with the China Financial Integrated Circuit Card Specifications.

+This application was essentially structured around the same file system as above, but with one critical distinction: this EPurse application requires strict compliance with a set of security requirements, limiting the access permission of each file.
+Moreover, this application made use of a larger set of instructions, bringing in a wider range of authentication instructions as well as instructions specific to commercial interactions.

+Some of the new instructions include:
+- Verify pin: authentication using the PIN
+- Application block: block the application after the number of authentication failures exceeds a certain threshold
+- Initialize for load and credit for load: these two instructions are for loading money into the account
+- Initialize for purchase and debit for purchase: these two instructions are for establishing purchases
+- Get balance: read the balance of the account